Big Data Co-op Students Make Noise at RBC's AMP EXPO 2016

 "Without big data, you are blind and deaf and in the middle of a freeway.” – Geoffrey Moore

 WHY BIG DATA?

-Big data refers to tremendous amounts of information which is becoming increasingly available due to widespread use of the internet and computing systems.
+Big data refers to the massive amounts of information becoming available as people use the internet and computers more.